toolness/macroquad-fun/README.md

 This is a prototype for a non-violent 2D platformer using the [macroquad][] Rust library, with character art by [LuizMelo][].

+Presently the game consists of a single level which requires the player to collect gems.
+Once the player has collected all the gems, there is nothing left to do (they have effectively won the game).

+## Project goals

 The goals for this project were:

 - I wanted more experience writing Rust for game development (see the [architecture](#architecture) section for some learnings).

 - I wanted to tinker with non-violent game and level design.
-I was particularly intrigued by [LDtk](https://ldtk.io/) and wanted to play with it.
+I was particularly intrigued by [LDtk](https://ldtk.io/) and wanted to play with it (see the [level design process](#level-design-process) section for some learnings).

 - I liked LuizMelo's art and wanted to make something with it.